Last Updated on September 8, 2022 by Paul Guzman

 The Yellow Bells Scientific Name: Bignoniaceae.

 Also called Esperanza plant (Spanish – Hope) or the Yellow Tecoma Stans.
 It does best in full sun but can tolerate some shade.
 Dark green leaves beautiful yellow Trumpet flowering blooms in spring into mid-summer.
 Fast-growing in the desert southwest.
 It can grow up to 5-6 ft. tall and 5 ft. wide.

-Once established it requires moderate watering.
+Yes, it is once established it requires low to moderate watering.
 It will bloom all summer long but will lose its foliage during the winter months.
-It is a tuff perennial that many local City, State, and County landscapers use it for its resiliency and prolific flowering attributes.
+It is a tuff perennial that many local City, State, and County landscapers used for its resiliency and prolific flowering attributes.
 It is native throughout South-Central Texas, West Arizona, and southwest New Mexico.

 Where to place the Yellow Bells Plant?

 Place three or four in a row for a great border plant.
 They do well in rock gardens or xeriscaping landscapes.
 They attract hummingbirds and butterflies.

 Maintenance – You will need to clean up the seed pods after blooms have expired usually around late October.
 Cut them back during the winter seasons or early spring and they will grow back quickly and start to bloom in late spring or early summer-a great plant for Southwest Landscape.